Varcus-Solutions/VlcMedia-ue5-vlc4/README.md

 This plug-in is still under development and likely has a lot of remaining issues to be fixed.
 Use in production is not yet recommended.

-Make sure to pull the *Tag* that matches your Unreal Engine version.
-If you sync to *Master* the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.19** and tested against the following platforms:
+This plug-in was last built against **Unreal Engine 5.0.3** and tested against the following platforms:

-- Linux (Ubuntu 16.04)
+- ~~Linux (Ubuntu 16.04)~~
 - ~~Mac~~
 - Windows

 **IMPORTANT**: Please note that this repository contains pre-compiled binaries for libvlc and its plug-ins, which are licensed under LGPL.
-This means that you cannot create monolithic builds of your game without violating LGPL, the UE4 EULA or both.
+This means that you cannot create monolithic builds of your game without violating LGPL, the UE5 EULA or both.
 The libvlc libraries must remain dynamic libraries that are bound at run-time - static linking is not allowed - and the licensing related files in */ThirdParty/vlc* must be retained.